pamelakaylin/Bucketbee_Client/README.md

 # Next Steps

 - Bucketbee is fully optimized for IOS and is currently being adapted for Android
-- After the final touches, Bucketbee will be launched via the App Store and Google Play Store 🚀
+- After some finishing touches, Bucketbee will be launched via the App Store and Google Play Store 🚀